levon-brokenponyclub/popsicle/README.md

 - **Device**: iPad with iOS 16.0 or later
 - **Hardware**: Device with ARKit support and camera
 - **Development**:
-  - macOS with Xcode 15.0 or later
+   - macOS with Xcode 26.1 or later
+   - Install iOS platform support in Xcode (at first launch screen, check **iOS 26.1**)
    - Apple Developer account (free tier works for sideloading)
+   - Command Line Tools: `xcode-select --install` (or Xcode Settings → Locations → Command Line Tools)

 ## Building and Running